 Managing and monitoring manufacturing impacts (chemicals, energy, water and waste).

 G-Star has a detailed strategy to improve the environmental impact of its suppliers.
 This strategy is supported through clear policies such as its Environmental Guidelines which state its expectations to suppliers, with processes to track the impact of suppliers, resulting in a score of 97% at level 1.
 G-Star has set public targets to achieve zero discharge of hazardous chemicals by 2020.
 G-Star has a management systems to check the implementation of its policies, resulting in a score of 87% at level 2.
 G-Star has demonstrated some best practice, supporting suppliers in cleaner production programmes such as PaCT and to become members of Bluesign, resulting in a score of 49% at level 3.

 Managing labour standards and human rights in the supply chain.

-G-Star has a comprehensive foundation of policies and processes to monitor labour standards within its supply chain, reflected in a level 1 score of 100%.
-G-Star has invested in internal capabilities, and third-party auditing to deliver these policies, resulting in a level 2 score of 84%.
-In the supply chain, G-Star has conducted targeted capability building with factories; however there remains scope to extend these activities more broadly, resulting in a level 3 score of 46%.
+G-Star has maintained its policies and processes to monitor labour standards within its supply chain, reflected in a level 1 score of 100%.
+G-Star continues to invest in internal capabilities and third party auditing to deliver these policies.
+G-Star has also developed its purchasing practices and processes resulting in an improved level 2 score of 95%.
+In its supply chain, G-Star has conducted targeted capability building with factories; however there remains scope to align internal incentives in support of improving labour standards resulting in a score of 54% for level 3.